-Van Vleck's Group Home, Crisis Shelter, Juvenile Court Programs; Hirschfield Center for Childrens' Family Advocate Program, Jackson Hole Leadership Program, Kid's Club, and Red Top Meadows Residential Treatment Center
+Van Vleck's Group Home and Crisis Shelter, Juvenile Diversion Program, Hirschfield Center for Childrens' Family Advocate Program, Jackson Hole Leadership Program, and Red Top Meadows Residential Treatment Center.

 To support the Transcendental Meditation(TM) Center and provide scholarships and loans to learn the TM techniqe for deserving students, adults, and retirees.
 Benefits include reduced stress, clearer, more creative thinking and improved health.

 Transcendental Meditation Program; Corporate Development Program; Group meditation; Quiet-Time Education program; Maharishi Ayurveda; TM-Sidhi and Advanced programs; Maharishi Vedic Education Courses

 Trout Unlimited's mission is to conserve, protect and restore North America's cold-water fisheries and their watersheds.

 Today, Trout Unlimited is a national organization with more than 155,000 volunteers organized into 400 chapters nationwide.
 The Jackson Hole Trout Unlimited chapter was formed in 1983 in Jackson, Wyoming, to conserve, protect, and restore Jackson Hole's coldwater fisheries and their watersheds.
 JHTU is one of 12 Trout Unlimited chapters throughout the state that make up the Wyoming Council of Trout Unlimited.

 Turning Point is a Christ-centered ministry that with compassion, help and hope promotes the sanctity of all human life, both born and unborn.